 Credit risk.
 The City has no formal policy regarding credit risk but has internal management procedures that limits the City's investments to the provisions of G.S.
 159-30 and restricts the purchase of securities to the highest possible ratings whenever particular types of securities are rated.
 The investment in the Federal Home Loan Bank is rated AAAm by Standard and Poor's and AAA-mf by Moody's Investors Service.
-The City's investment in the NC Capital Management Trust Government Portfolio carried a credit rating of AAAm by Standard & Poor's and AAA-mf by Moody's Investors Service as of June 30, 2022.
+The City's investment in Urban County Bonds is rated AAA by Standard and Poor's and Aaa by Moody's Investor Services.
+The City's investment in the NC Capital Management Trust Government Portfolio carried a credit rating of AAAm by Standard & Poor's and AAA-mf by Moody's Investors Service as of June 30, 2023.